 Scientific foundations, concepts and principles of the proposed Executable Scenario (ExSce) methodology for engineering dependable MRS.

-Two initial tools conforming to the methodology of scenario-based development of multi-robot applications and construction of scenarios.
+Three tools conforming to the methodology of scenario-based development of multi-robot applications and construction of scenarios.

 3. Safety-Targeted Executable Digital Dependability Identities